jasewarner/gulp-shopify/README.md

 The default theme files have been brought across from Shopify’s [Skeleton theme](https://github.com/Shopify/skeleton-theme "Skeleton theme Github page").

+The theme includes the Bootstrap 4 grid and reboot scss files.
+These can be removed in `theme.scss.liquid`, or indeed, you may add more Bootstrap SCSS files using @import via `./node_modules/bootstrap-scss/`.

 ## Installation

 ### Gulp.js